-- business studies.
+- business studies

 Entry tends to be competitive due to the limited number of direct-entry graduate training roles.

-Corporate treasurers, and other financial professionals, who require knowledge of treasury management (for example, accountants or public sector financiers) take examinations administered by the ACT.
+Corporate treasurers, and other financial professionals who require knowledge of treasury management (for example, accountants or public sector financiers), take examinations administered by the ACT.

-You will need to show:
+You'll need to show:

-- strong interpersonal and communication skills, for liaising with senior management, operational staff, and company bankers and investors;
+- strong interpersonal and communication skills, for liaising with senior management, operational staff and company bankers and investors

-- good numeracy and analytical skills as well as IT literacy;
+- good numeracy and analytical skills as well as IT literacy

-- an interest in the financial markets and how they operate;
+- an interest in the financial markets and how they operate

 - excellent attention to detail and accuracy, for dealing with company funds and managing substantial contracts and capital projects.

-- financial and management accounting;
+- financial and management accounting

-- financial reporting;
+- financial reporting

 Look for job vacancies at:

-- corporate taxation;
+- corporate finance for treasury

 From more junior roles as a treasury assistant or analyst, treasury professionals may progress to more specialised roles, perhaps as treasury manager in:

-- liquidity management;
+- liquidity management

-- risk management;
+- risk management.